Pennsylvania

 Maizeville and Girardville: Lithuanian churches and a street

 Maizeville village had the USA's sole Our Lady of Šiluva church (14 North Nice Street), named after the oldest church-recognized Marian vision in Europe that took place near the village of Šiluva in Lithuania.
 It has been constructed in 1967 after the old one burned down.
-The old church has been named St. Louis - however, the parish, even though already dominated by American-born Lithuanians, decided to adopt a more Lithuanian name for the new building.
-On the inside, they have commissioned many Lithuanian details which are condemned as the church has been closed and is for sale now.
+The old church used to be been named St. Louis - however, the parish, even though already dominated by American-born Lithuanians, decided to adopt a more Lithuanian name for its new building.
+On the inside, they have commissioned many Lithuanian details and impressive stained-glass windows which were condemned for removal as the church had been closed.

 Maizeville and the nearby Gilberton lost extremely many people even by Coal Region standards: in 1910 they had a population of 5500 yet only 750 live there today.
 Maizeville still has an Our Lady of Siluva Boulevard (actually a small side-road that once served as a highway on-ramp; after the highway closed, the name of the nearby church was given to it).
-Unfortunately, the street sign no longer remains.
+Unfortunately, there is no street sign and the name thus appears on the maps alone.

 Further south: Lithuanian heritage at 209 road